kiegroup/appformer/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-keycloak/README.md

 ------------
 The classes in this package contain the user and group manager provider implementation for JBoss KeyCloak.

-There are existing two implementation for this provider:
+There are two implementation for this provider:

 **Based on username/password credentials**